 - Safe Boating and Swimmer Safety initiatives – publicizing local boater safety education courses and life jacket use regardless of age.

-- Clean Marinas – working with inspectors from NC and SC to help marinas meet accepted standards for safety and for environmental protection.
+- Clean Marinas – working with inspectors from SC to help marinas meet accepted standards for safety and for environmental protection.
+The North Carolina Wildlife Resources Commission administers the Clean Marina Program in North Carolina.

 - Hydrilla Control – coordinating the annual release of sterile grass carp to feed on and control this invasive aquatic weed to ensure safe navigation.